jdsandahl/sg-technical-test/README.md

  - Using the IDE of your choice (we use VS Code), make changes to the html/css files in order to create the designed component

 **Cloning**

 git url:		 https://github.com/cstanleyhns/emptynode.git

 **Running**

+You may need to install node if you don't have it: https://nodejs.org/en/download/

-Before running the application locally, run `npm install` from the terminal to install any dependent packages
+Before running the application locally, run `npm install` from the terminal to install any dependent packages.
+To run the application use `node app.js` from the terminal.

 **Pointers**

 The component is pretty simple.
 What we would like to see is your approach and clean easy to read coding.

  - Make regular commits along the way to show working